Published on March 31st, 2025 by Felix Martinez

 In contrast to many REITs, which cut their dividends in 2020-2021 due to the coronavirus crisis, BSR REIT proved resilient to that downturn thanks to its robust business model.
 The REIT incurred just a 12.5% decrease in its FFO per unit in 2020 while it kept its dividend flat.
 Even better, it has now fully recovered from the pandemic.

 BSR REIT has a short dividend record, as it initiated a dividend only in 2018.
-The stock is currently offering a 3.9% dividend yield.
-Thanks to its solid business model, its healthy payout ratio of 65% and its interest coverage of 3.7, the trust is not likely to cut its dividend.
+The stock currently offers a 4.2% dividend yield.
+Thanks to its solid business model, its healthy payout ratio of 65%, and its interest coverage of 3.7, the trust is not likely to cut its dividend.

-In reference to the valuation, BSR REIT is currently trading for 16.0 times its adjusted FFO per unit in the last 12 months.
-Given the somewhat volatile and relatively short performance record of the trust, we assume a fair price-to-FFO ratio of 14.0 for the stock.
+In reference to the valuation, BSR REIT has traded for 15.0 times its adjusted FFO per unit in the last 12 months.
+Given the trust’s somewhat volatile and relatively short performance record, we assume a fair price-to-FFO ratio of 14.0 for the stock.
 Therefore, the current FFO multiple is higher than our assumed fair price-to-FFO ratio.
-If the stock trades at its fair valuation level in five years, it will incur a -3.7% annualized drag in its returns.
+If the stock trades at its fair valuation level in five years, it will incur a -1.7 % annualized drag in its returns.

-Taking into account the 5% annual FFO-per-share growth, the 3.9% dividend and a -3.7% annualized contraction of valuation level, BSR REIT could offer just a 4.8% average annual total return over the next five years.
-This is a lackluster expected return and hence investors should wait for a more opportune entry point.
+Taking into account the 5% annual FFO-per-share growth, the 4.2% dividend, and a -1.7% annualized contraction of valuation level, BSR REIT could offer just a 7.5% average annual total return over the next five years.
+This is a lackluster expected return, so investors should wait for a more opportune entry point.

 Final Thoughts

-BSR REIT has the advantage of owning multifamily properties in Sunbelt markets, which are characterized by superior economic growth and strong demand for this type of properties.
-The REIT also proved fairly resilient throughout the coronavirus crisis, defending its dividend, in sharp contrast to many other REITs.
-As the stock is also offering a 3.9% dividend yield with a healthy payout ratio of 65%, it is an attractive candidate for the portfolios of income-oriented investors.
+BSR REIT has the advantage of owning multifamily properties in Sunbelt markets, which are characterized by superior economic growth and strong demand for this type of property.
+The REIT also proved relatively resilient throughout the coronavirus crisis, defending its dividend, in sharp contrast to many other REITs.
+As the stock also offers a 4.2% dividend yield with a healthy payout ratio of 65%, it is an attractive candidate for the portfolios of income-oriented investors.

-On the other hand, investors should be aware that BSR REIT is not a high-growth REIT and hence it is prudent to try to have a wide margin of safety in reference to the valuation of the stock.
+On the other hand, investors should be aware that BSR REIT is not a high-growth REIT, and hence, it is prudent to try to have a wide margin of safety regarding the valuation of the stock.
 BSR REIT appears almost fairly valued right now.
-Therefore, investors should wait for a meaningful correction of the stock, towards $11, before purchasing the stock.
+Therefore, investors should wait for a meaningful correction before purchasing the stock.

 Don’t miss the resources below for more monthly dividend stock investing research.